-I Introduction .
-I
+١. Introduction I

-2 General Principals .
-I
+2. General Principals I

-Principles informing our complaints procedure .
-I
+Principles informing our complaints procedure I

-Definitions .
-I
+Definitions I

-Who can complain? .
+Who can complain?
 2

-Timescales .
-2
+Timescales 2

-Duplicate Complaints .
-2
+Duplicate Complaints 2

-Consistency of Treatment and Fairness .
-2
+Consistency of Treatment and Fairness 2

-Delegation .
-2
+Delegation 2

-Monitoring and Evaluation .
-3
+Monitoring and Evaluation 3

-3 The Responsibility of the Academy .
-3
+3. The Responsibility of the Academy 3

-Using the Complaints Procedure .
-3
+Using the Complaints Procedure 3

-Resolving Complaints .
-3
+Resolving Complaints 3

-4 Use of social media .4
+4. Use of social media 4

-5 Unreasonably persistent complaints .4
+5. Unreasonably persistent complaints 4

-6 Unreasonable Complaints .
-5
+6. Unreasonable Complaints 5

-7 Barring from the School Premises .6
+7. Barring from the School Premises 6

-8 Complaints out of scope .7
+8. Complaints out of scope 7

-Admissions .7
+Admissions 7

-Statutory assessments of Special Educational Needs (SEN) .7
+Statutory assessments of Special Educational Needs (SEN) 7

 Matters likely to require a Child Protection Investigation

-Exclusion of children from school .7
+Exclusion of children from school 7

-Whistleblowing .7
+Whistleblowing 7

-Staff grievances .7
+Staff grievances 7

-Staff Conduct and/or Competency Complaints .7
+Staff Conduct and/or Competency Complaints 7

 Complaints about services provided by other providers who may use school premises or facilitie

 Complaints about the curriculum

 Complaints about collective worship

 Withdrawal from the curriculum

-9
+9. Withdrawal of a complaint

-ppendix I: Academy Complaints Procedure for Academy / Trust
+pendix I: Academy Complaints Procedure for Academy / Trust

 Dealing with concerns at the earliest opportunity - Informal stage

 Making a Complaint to the Local Governing Body

 Mediation

 Governors' Complaints Panel

 Timeline

-4 H